Globus Quick Start for Systems Administrators

 You can now log in to the CLI by typing:

 at a command prompt.
 This logs you into a restricted shell where you can execute only Globus commands.
 Type ‘help’ to see all available commands, and ‘help <command-name>‘ or ‘<command-name> -help‘ for help on a specific command.
 There is also a ‘man’ page for each command accessed as ‘<man <command-name>‘.
-For more information on the command line interface, you can refer to the Globus CLI Command Reference.
+For more information on the command line interface, you can refer to the Globus CLI documentation.